Consensus-Based Dantzig-Wolfe Decomposition: Computational Experiments

-We also dynamically adjust the tolerances, as in \cite{gondzio1}, where we solve the pricing subproblems with inaccurate dual solutions.
-We first solve DDW with $\epsilon_p = \epsilon_d = 5 \times 10^{-1}$, then divide the tolerances by 10.
-We repeat the process until we reach target tolerances $\epsilon'_p = 5 \times 10^{-2}$ and $\epsilon'_d = 5 \times 10^{-4}$, where we solve ADMM and the pricing subproblems one last time.
-With ADMM being the bottleneck of the algorithm, we reduce the number of times needed to solve ADMM to high accuracy, thus significantly reducing computation time.
-We note that the threshold used to add a new column depends on the dual tolerance (Lemma \ref{lem:sep_bounds1}).
-This means that when the tolerances are high at the beginning of the algorithm, the requirement to add a new column is harsher.
-We found it computationally beneficial to be more aggressive by always setting the threshold according to the target tolerance $\epsilon_d'$, which in our case would be $-\max_{i \in I_n^\ell}\{\norm{A_n^i}\} 10^{-4}$ at outer iteration $\ell$, i.e. we do not adjust the threshold according to the current value of $\epsilon_d$.
-However, doing so can lead to an inefficient algorithm where we keep adding unnecessary columns because the column's true reduced cost might not actually be negative.
-To this end, we terminate DDW (or divide the tolerances by 10 and repeat) if ADMM terminates after 1 iteration, in which case the dual solutions converged to the same values as in the previous outer iteration.
+We also dynamically adjust the tolerances, similar to \cite{gondzio3}.
+We solve the pricing subproblems with increasingly accurate dual solutions, where we first solve CDWD with high ADMM tolerances, then divide the tolerances by 10.
+We repeat the process until we reach desired target tolerances.
+This significantly reduces computation time, as we reduce the number of times we solve ADMM to high accuracy.
+We note that the threshold used to add a new column depends on the dual tolerance $\epsilon_d$ (see Section \ref{subsec:cdwd_alg} and Lemma \ref{lem:sep_bounds1}).
+When starting with high dual tolerances at the beginning of the algorithm, the bound derived in Lemma \ref{lem:sep_bounds1} can be too loose, making the condition to add new columns too harsh.
+We found it computationally beneficial to be more lenient in adding columns by setting the threshold according to the target dual tolerance and not adapting the threshold according to the current dual tolerance used in solving CDWD.

+In our experiments, we notice achieving desired dual tolerances to be harder than reducing feasibility violation.
+To this end, we pick $\tau^{dec} < \tau^{inc}$ to drive $\rho$ up more easily (thus reducing dual feasibility violation).
+Moreover, feasibility violations tend to be low, so we pick slightly higher primal feasibility tolerances.

-Finally, at the early stages of the algorithm, the RMP might be infeasible if the starting set of extreme points is too small.
+As in classical Dantzig-Wolfe Decomposition (DWD), the RMP might be infeasible if the starting set of extreme points is too small.
 We circumvent this by adding upper and lower bounds $-M_n \leq \pi_n \leq M_n$ for each block $n$ to ensure a bounded dual problem.
 This is equivalent to solving the RMP using a big-M method as discussed in Lemma \ref{lem:bound_dual_components}.
-Computing $M$ exactly however is prohibitive.
-We circumvent this by having each block $n$ set bounds $-M_n \leq \pi_n \leq M_n$ where $M_n = 10\norm{c_n}$.
+Computing $M_n$ exactly, however, is prohibitive, and we simply set $M_n = 10\norm{c_n}$ for each block $n$.